jimdigriz/debian-mssp4/README.md

  * on resume, the reverse scroll is removed (USB reconnect probably)
  * wifi can occasionly still a bit iffy on resume
  * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup
- * the GRUB with Secure Boot needs some more work, the fonts are bust, plus I need to find the problematic module so we can just load the lot in making the process simpler
+ * the GRUB with SecureBoot needs some more work, the fonts are bust, plus I need to find the problematic module so we can just load the lot in making the process simpler
  * gparted lockup investigation

 ## Related Links